gibbok/typescript-book/website/src/content/docs/book/typescript-introduction.md

 ### TypeScript Code Generation

 The TypeScript compiler has two main responsibilities: checking for type errors and compiling to JavaScript.
 These two processes are independent of each other.
-Types do not affect the execution of the code in a JavaScript engine, as they are completely erased during compilation.
+Types do not affect the execution of the code in a JavaScript runtime, as they are completely erased during compilation.
 TypeScript can still output JavaScript even in the presence of type errors.
 Here is an example of TypeScript code with a type error:

 <!-- skip -->